davisrbr/fall2020unc/README.md

 * reroutes of student paths to avoid overcrowding,
 * cleaning of building entrances and facilities, and
 * limiting students stopping-off in cafeterias, libraries, and recreational spaces.
 Reducing students on campus may limit the risk of these issues but will not curb them completely.
 We are investigating classroom utilization across campus and how to optimize classroom space to reduce clustering.
-This analysis will be added to the bottom of this site when completed.

 In the next graphic, we note the consistent decrease of student population densities under the scenarios.
 Namely, within peak times of 11am - 3pm, we notice a decrease of student population on campus by over 5,000 students.
 With the most aggressive change to class schedules, we observe at least one instance on Monday - Thursday of a greater than 10,000 student decrease in campus population (e.g. Tuesday at 12pm).
 This may mitigate the exponential spread of COVID-19.
 The potential for student-to-student spread is lessened as class times are either spread out or the classes with the greatest potential to enable spread are moved online.
 We graph the total student population on the UNC-CH campus under different strategies or combinations of strategies below.
 The plot allows direct comparison of the total student population on campus with a chosen strategy.
 Each proposed change to the course schedule can be compared on an hour to hour basis for each day of the week.
 We highlight the standard course hours in blue and the extended course hours (later hours for weeknights) in yellow.